 - May forgo cash price discount on fuel

 Best Fuel Credit Cards for Truck Drivers

 Because fuel is a typical expense for truckers, we’re focusing here on business credit cards that offer solid rewards for gas purchases.
-Here are three of the best credit cards for truck drivers:
+Here are two of the best credit cards for truck drivers:

 Your gas station purchases can earn you significant points that you can use for future hotel stays or other perks.
 Earn.